-As I explained in the previous post here, the February 1954 issue of MAN’S MAGAZINE is the legendary painting vs. photo market test issue mentioned in the Taschen book MEN'S ADVENTURE MAGAZINES.
+As I explained in a previous post on this blog, the February 1954 issue of MAN’S MAGAZINE is the legendary painting vs. photo market test issue mentioned in the Taschen book MEN'S ADVENTURE MAGAZINES.

 The editors of MAN’S wanted to find out if readers would prefer the magazine to continue using action/adventure paintings on its covers or switch to girlie cheesecake cover photos.